-The standarization inititive constitutes establishing a style guide and a set best practices in order to guide the creation of new visualizations.
-A style guild ensures that data is presented with a common voice and makes the data the focus and not stylistic differences.
-Also, a set of best practices has been determined to guide visualization composition and behavior.
-Our guidelines are based on recommendations from experts in the field of visualization and, if followed, optimize a visualization to communicate the underlying data.
+The standarization inititive constitutes establishing a design language that incorporates a style guide and a set best practices in order to guide the creation of new visualizations.
+A style guild ensures that data is presented with a common voice and makes the data the focus, not stylistic differences.
+Our set of best practices guide visualization composition and behavior and our guidelines are based on recommendations from experts in the field of visualization and, if followed, optimize a visualization to communicate the underlying data.

 The Data Visualization Team builds and maintains open source visualization libraries.
-These libraries support the visualization team, as well as business analysts and data scientists, to easily and consistently produce standard visualizations and charts.
+These libraries support the visualization team, as well as business analysts and data scientists.
+The libraries enable easy and consistent production of standard visualizations and charts.
 The theme built into the library employs our style guide and and follows our determined set of best practices.
-Furthermore, examples and instructions are also provided to facilitate adoption.
+Furthermore, examples and instructions are provided to facilitate adoption.

 Our visualization process leverages techniques in User Experience Design, Human-Computer Interaction and Software Architecture.
 The design process is user-centered, task focused and the implementation process is technically advanced.
 The goal is to produce visualizations that enable users to easily and quickly gain insights, accomplish tasks, and are enjoyable to use.
 We also build reusable components, setup systems, and establish processes that contribute to an automated visualization pipeline.
 This visualization pipeline improves our efficiency at delivering future visualizations and dashboards.